Accelerated-gradient-based generalized Levenberg--Marquardt method with oracle complexity bound and local quadratic convergence: Our generalized Levenberg--Marquardt method

 In \cref{alg:proposed_backtracking}, the parameter $\rho$ always satisfies

 Furthermore, \cref{alg-line-bt:unsuccessful} is executed at most

 times, where $\ceil{\cdot}$ denotes the ceiling function. \end{proposition}

-\begin{remark} Lemmas that evaluate the decrease of the objective function value in one iteration, such as \cref{lem:descent}, are called descent lemmas or sufficient decrease lemmas and are often used in the complexity analysis of optimization methods.
-Descent lemmas similar to \cref{lem:descent} have been shown to analyze existing generalized LM methods (e.g., \citep[Eq.~(25)]{drusvyatskiy2018error} and \citep[Eq.~(5.2)]{drusvyatskiy2019efficiency}).
-They require $\mu_k$ to be set above a certain constant determined from the Lipschitz constants of $\nabla c$ and $h$, prohibiting $(\mu_k)_{k \in \N}$ from converging to $0$.
-Meanwhile, existing LM methods that enjoy local quadratic convergence under the quadratic growth condition make $(\mu_k)_{k \in \N}$ converge to $0$ \citep{yamashita2001rate,fan2005quadratic,fan2006convergence,dan2002convergence,fischer2010inexactness,bellavia2015strong,bellavia2010convergence,kanzow2004levenberg,behling2012unified,facchinei2013family}.
+Lemmas that evaluate the objective function decrease in one iteration, such as \cref{lem:descent}, are called descent lemmas or sufficient decrease lemmas and are often used in the complexity analysis of optimization methods.
+Descent lemmas similar to \cref{lem:descent} have been shown to analyze generalized LM methods (e.g., \citep[Eq.~(25)]{drusvyatskiy2018error} and \citep[Eq.~(5.2)]{drusvyatskiy2019efficiency}) under the assumption of Lipschitz continuous $h$ and $\nabla c$.
+They require $\mu_k$ to be set above a certain constant, prohibiting $(\mu_k)_{k \in \N}$ from converging to $0$.
+Meanwhile, existing LM methods that enjoy local quadratic convergence under the quadratic growth condition make $(\mu_k)_{k \in \N}$ converge to $0$ \citep{yamashita2001rate,fan2005quadratic,fan2006convergence,dan2002convergence,fischer2010inexactness,bellavia2014strong,bellavia2010convergence,kanzow2004levenberg,behling2012unified,facchinei2013family}.
 This conflict implies that it is difficult or impossible to guarantee local quadratic convergence under the quadratic growth, as long as we use the existing descent lemmas.

-Our descent lemma overcomes the difficulty. \cref{lem:descent} allows $(\mu_k)_{k \in \N}$ to converge to $0$ when $(\Delta_k)_{k \in \N}$ defined in \cref{eq:def_Deltak_gast_hast_Fast} converges to $0$, which enables our LM method to achieve both small oracle complexity and local quadratic convergence.
-This is accomplished by utilizing the Lipschitz continuity of $\nabla h$, while the existing descent lemmas mentioned above use the Lipschitz continuity of $h$. \end{remark}
+Our descent lemma overcomes the difficulty. \cref{lem:descent} allows $(\mu_k)_{k \in \N}$ to converge to $0$ when $(\Delta_k)_{k \in \N}$ defined in \cref{eq:def_Deltak_Fast} converges to $0$, which enables us to achieve both small oracle complexity and local quadratic convergence.
+This is accomplished by exploiting the Lipschitz continuity and convexity of $\nabla h$, while the existing descent lemmas mentioned above use the Lipschitz continuity of $h$.